aleen42/PersonalWiki/projectManagement/review/review.md

 - Project human resource management is concerned with making effective use of the people involved with a project.
 - Stakeholder analyses, work requests, and project charters are tools used in integration management.
 - Maturity models, statistical methods, and test plans are examples of tools used in quality management.
+- Project managers work with the project sponsors to define success for particular projects.

 #### False